daniel-ilett/blog/_posts/2020-02-26-tut3-9-obra-dithering.md

 private FilterMode filterMode = FilterMode.Bilinear;
 ~~~

 Let's skip straight to the `Render` method.
 The scrolling offset will be based on the camera's field of view and the `eulerAngles` representation of its rotation.
 To make sure the noise texture scrolls such that the noise 'anchors' itself to the same part of the image while the camera rotates, we divide the y-component of the camera's rotation by the camera's field of view to obtain the `xOffset` - it needs to be multiplied by four because of the size difference of the `RenderTexture`s we'll use (which will be covered in a moment).
-The `yOffset` is based on the camera's aspect ratio too, and uses a different multiplier.
+The `yOffset` uses a different multiplier and is based on the camera’s aspect ratio.
 These calculations are only performed if we enabled the `useScrolling` flag.

 ~~~csharp
 public override void Render(RenderTexture src, RenderTexture dst)